Key Capabilities

 )

-Environment Variables: Ensure API keys are available in the environment where the JAR runs.
-The
+Ensure API keys are available where the JAR runs.
+The harness does not load from local

-Artifacts: The agent writes a
+The agent writes results.md and usage.json